Quranic studies: Geography

-Inside the Hejaz
+Hejaz

-Most historians accept a Hejazi origins for the Quran, following a long-standing consensus that goes back to the 19th century.
+Most historians accept a Hejazi origin for the Quran, following a long-standing consensus that goes back to the 19th century.
 According to Angelika Neuwirth, the Hejazi position is supported by the latest manuscript, philological, and historical studies.

 Hejazi proponents argue that pre-Islamic Arabian Christianity was widespread enough to account for the Qurans familiarity with Christian tradition.
-Hejazi proponents also question why an origins of the Quran or Muhammad outside of the Hejaz would later have been unanimously retrojected by Islamic tradition into Mecca and Medina, without any trace of the original view or any other competing views from any texts.
-Taken further, this argument asserts that a non-Hejazi origins would require a conspiratorial level of forgery to maintain.
-Recent research has also established a major role played by Arabian tradition in the formation of the content of the Quran, such as the presence of Arabian words, prophets, etc. Proponents also argue that many of the toponyms in the Quran are Hejazi, and that the Constitution of Medina (widely accepted as authentic) also indicates a Hejazi origins:It has often been noted that the Qur’an ‘has little concern with the proper names of its own place and time’ (Reynolds 2010: 198; see also Robin 2015a: 27–8), which, I think, makes it all the more significant that it does mention a handful of Ḥijāzī toponyms, including Badr (Q. 3:123), Ḥunayn (Q. 9:25), Yathrib (Q. 33:13), and Mecca (Q. 48:24)—this last notably in close conjunction with al-masjid al-ḥarām, ‘the sacred place of worship’, which appears in the following verse—as well as the tribe of Quraysh (Q. 106:1).
+Hejazi proponents also question why an origin of the Quran or Muhammad outside of the Hejaz would later have been unanimously retrojected by Islamic tradition into Mecca and Medina, without any trace of the original view or any other competing views from any texts.
+Taken further, this argument asserts that a non-Hejazi origin would require a conspiratorial level of forgery to maintain.
+Recent research has also established a major role played by Arabian tradition in the formation of the content of the Quran, such as the presence of Arabian words, prophets, etc. Proponents also argue that many of the toponyms in the Quran are Hejazi, and that the Constitution of Medina (widely accepted as authentic) also indicates a Hejazi origin:It has often been noted that the Qur’an ‘has little concern with the proper names of its own place and time’ (Reynolds 2010: 198; see also Robin 2015a: 27–8), which, I think, makes it all the more significant that it does mention a handful of Ḥijāzī toponyms, including Badr (Q. 3:123), Ḥunayn (Q. 9:25), Yathrib (Q. 33:13), and Mecca (Q. 48:24)—this last notably in close conjunction with al-masjid al-ḥarām, ‘the sacred place of worship’, which appears in the following verse—as well as the tribe of Quraysh (Q. 106:1).
 Furthermore, the so-called ‘Constitution of Medina’, which is widely accepted as a genuinely early (i.e. start of the first-/seventh-century) document preserved in two third-/ninth-century Arabic works, does place a ‘Prophet’ (nabī) and a ‘Messenger of God’ (rasūl Allāh) called Muḥammad in a place called Yathrib (Lecker 2004).Recent studies also show the Arabic dialect of the Quran is Hejazi and that the Quran uses spelling forms of Arabic words only known in the pre-Islamic Hejaz.

 Outside of the Hejaz

-During the 1970s and 80s, several revisionist historians (including John Wansbrough and Gerald Hawting) argued that the Quran originated outside of Arabia.
-Their main argument was that the Christian traditions known to the Quran are more likely to have been learned in Mesopotamia or the Levant instead of Arabia, a position still held today by Stephen J. Shoemaker, but which has faced resistance from historians like Nicolai Sinai.
-In Hagarism by Patricia Crone and Michael Cook, the Quran is kept in Arabia, but in its northwest instead of in the Hejaz.
+During the 1970s and 80s, several historians (including John Wansbrough and Gerald Hawting) argued that the Quran originated outside of Arabia.
+The leading argument for this was that the Christian traditions the Quran knows of are more likely to have been learned in Mesopotamia or the Levant instead of Arabia.
+In Hagarism by Patricia Crone and Michael Cook, the Quran is kept in Arabia, but in its northwest instead of the Hejaz.
+Stephen J. Shoemaker places Muhammad's life and career in the Hejaz, but the redaction and editing of the Quran in the Levant during the reign of the caliph Abd al-Malik.
 Guillaume Dye believes the Quran may be a composite text of traditions originating from many parts of Arabia, including but not limited to the Hejaz.